 Whilst we encourage two-way communication throughout the year, this is an excellent opportunity for parents or carers to meet with a variety of teachers to discuss their child's progress and any issues or concerns they may have.
-The online booking system for appointments can be accessed via the parent link on the Clyst Vale website or by visiting the following address https://cvcc.parentseveningsystem.co.uk
+The online booking system for appointments can be accessed via the parent link on the Clyst Vale website or by visiting the following address https://cvcc.parentseveningsvstem.co.uk

-If you ever experience any difficulties accessing EduLink booking system then please contact the relevant ATHoS for your child's school.
+If you ever experience any difficulties accessing EduLink booking system, then please contact your Head of Year.